-Event Commonwealth Choice Health Care FSA Covering Expenses of Employee, Spouse, Dependents Commonwealth Choice Dependent Care FSA entitles employee or family member to be enrolled under HIPAA Special Enrollment Rights Start or increase election Judgment, decree, or administrative order relating to health coverage for child Start or increase election if order requires employee to provide child's health coverage or None Employee, spouse, or dependent enrolled in employer's health plan becomes entitled to Medicare (Part A or Part B) or Medicaid Decrease election None Employee, spouse, or dependent loses entitlement to Medicare (Part A or Part B), Medicaid, KCHIP, any governmental group health insurance coverage Start or increase election None Cost or Coverage Changes (8) Change in Cost F/- Benefit option has significant increase or decrease in cost N/A Make a corresponding change (increase or decrease).
-Increasing the election for a day care provider raising rates mid-year is only permitted if the provider is not a relative of the employee Change In Coverage Under A Employee's spouse makes elections during an open enrollment period that differs from the open enrollment period of the employer (7) After Open Enrollment and before January 1: Employee may make corresponding change After 12/31 - None Employee can make election change that corresponds with election change under the other employer plan
+Event Commonwealth Choice Health FSA Covering Expenses of Employee, Spouse, Dependents Commonwealth Choice Dependent Care FSA Loss of other group health insurance coverage or health insurance coverage that entitles employee or family member to be enrolled under HIPAA Special Enrollment Rights Start or increase election or Stop election and redirect the state contribution if the event causes loss of other coverage for the employee or Start or increase election None Judgment, decree, or administrative order relating to health coverage for child Start or increase election if order requires employee to provide child's health coverage or Decrease election if other parent covers child under order None Employee, spouse, or dependent enrolled in employer's health plan becomes entitled to Medicare or Medicaid Decrease election None Employee, spouse, or dependent loses entitlement to Medicare, Medicaid, KCHIP, any governmental group health insurance coverage Start or increase election None Cost or Coverage Changes (8) Change in Cost Benefit option has significant increase or decrease in cost Make a corresponding change (increase or decrease).
+Increasing the election for a day care provider raising rates mid-year is only permitted if the provider is not a relative of the employee.

-Event Commonwealth Choice Health Care FSA Covering Expenses of Employee, Spouse, Dependents Commonwealth Choice Dependent Care FSA Employee makes elections during an open enrollment period of another employer that differs from the open enrollment period of the employer (7) After Open Enrollment and before January 1: Employee may make corresponding change After 12/31 - None Employee can make election change that corresponds with election change under the other employer plan Retiree makes elections during an open enrollment period of a state sponsored retirement system that differs from the open enrollment period of the employer None None Individual changes election for any other event that is permitted under regulation (and terms of the employer plan) None Employee can make election change that corresponds with election change
+Event Commonwealth Choice Health FSA Covering Expenses of Employee, Spouse, Dependents Commonwealth Choice Dependent Care FSA Change In Coverage Under Another Employer Plan Employee's spouse makes elections during an open enrollment period that differs from the open enrollment period of the employer (7) After Open Enrollment and before 12/31 Employee may make corresponding change (and redirect state contribution) After 12/31 - None Employee can make election change that "corresponds" with election change under the other employer plan Employee makes elections during an open enrollment period of another employer that differs from the open enrollment period of the employer (7) After Open Enrollment and before 12/31 Employee may make corresponding change (and redirect state contribution) After 12/31 - None Retiree makes elections during an open enrollment period of a state sponsored retirement system that differs from the open enrollment period of the employer None Individual changes election for any other event that is permitted under regulation (and terms of the employer plan) None Employee can make election change that "corresponds" with election change